5 nights starting from

 The cosy and friendly four-star Aragon Hotel enjoys a superlative location just behind the Markt square within easy walking distance of Bruges' myriad of sights.
-Facilities here include a comfortable lounge/bar (offering complimentary tea/coffee from 2-4pm), a breakfast room and 42 very well-appointed bedrooms with private bath/shower with luxurious l'Occitane toiletries, hair-dryer, TV, minibar and telephone.
+Facilities here include a comfortable lounge/bar, a breakfast room and 42 very well-appointed bedrooms with private bath/shower, hair-dryer, TV, minibar and telephone.
 Upgrades to executive rooms are also available at the hotel, many of which have a small balcony or terrace, some with views of the belfry.
 The hotel does not have a restaurant but there are plenty of restaurants close to the hotel.

 Hotel Aragon Website